President of the Senate of the Philippines: Powers and duties

 The Senate president also supervises the committees and attended its hearings and meetings if necessary and such committee reports are being submitted to their office.

 In joint sessions of Congress, the Senate president presides on behalf of the upper chamber, such as during State of the Nation Addresses, where they traditionally sit to the left of the president on the rostrum.

 Residence

-The Senate President does not have an official residence in Metro Manila where the Senate is holding its sessions but it maintains a residence (cottage) in Romulo Drive, Baguio City.
+The Senate president does not have an official residence in Metro Manila where the Senate is holding its sessions but it maintains a residence (cottage) in Romulo Drive, Baguio City.

 Related officials

 Acting Senate president

+Sherwin Gatchalian (right) is sworn in by Tito Sotto (left) as the president pro tempore of the Senate on June 3, 2026.
+Gatchalian was later designated acting Senate president.

 During the absence of the Senate president, the rules of the chamber provide that the president pro tempore presides over Senate sessions as part of discharging his duties.
-However, on five separate occasions in which the Senate president was absent for an extended period (such as during official travel abroad) or had resigned, the Senate designated acting presiding officers to conduct its legislative business.
+However, on five occasions in which the Senate president was absent for an extended period (such as during official travel abroad) or had resigned, the Senate designated acting presiding officers to conduct its legislative business.

-Since 1930, five senators, including four who were serving as the incumbent president pro tempore, (Note: The four incumbent presidents pro tempore who have acted as president of the Senate were Sergio Osmeña, Fernando Lopez, Blas Ople, and Jinggoy Estrada.) have acted as president of the Senate:
+Since 1930, six senators, including five who were serving as the incumbent president pro tempore (Note: The five incumbent presidents pro tempore who have acted as president of the Senate were Sergio Osmeña, Fernando Lopez, Blas Ople, Jinggoy Estrada, and Sherwin Gatchalian.), have acted as president of the Senate: